-Meetings are currently held at online (Zoom) on the fourth Wednesday of each month from 7:00pm to 8:30pm.
+Meetings are held on the fourth Wednesday of each month from 7:00pm to 8:30pm.

-Attending meetings is a good way to find out what is happening in the school and provides an opportunity to make new friends and participate in supporting the operations of our school.
+Attending meetings is a good way to find out what is happening in the school and provides an opportunity to make new friends, raise issues and participate in making decisions regarding polices and funding.
+The Principal or one of the Deputy Principals attends every meeting.